supermerill/FreePySCAD/README.md

 You can't work in FreeCAD because don't like wasting your time moving the mouse and clicking?
 FreePySCAD is for you!

 note: it's in an alpha stage right now.
 You can use it but some things may not work as advertised.
-Tested against 0.17.
+Now it needs the FreeCAD 0.19 version, because the text() function, but you should be able to use older ones if you don't use it.
 ## How it work
 FreePySCAD is a python library for FreeCAD to let user write their code in a text editor and see the result after a "compilation" process, like OpenSCAD but in FreeCAD.
 To install the library, clone the github repository into the "FreeCAD X.xx/mod" directory
 To write your code, you can open the FreeCAD macro editor and beginning your macro with "from FreePySCAD.FreePySCAD import *"
-You can also type in the python console "execfile('path_to/my_pycad.py')", this has the advantage to show the errors.
+You can also type in the python console "exec(open('path_to/my_pycad.py').read())", this has the advantage to show the errors.
 The geometry passed inside the scene().redraw(...) function will be added inside the current document, replacing everything.
 ## what's different
 The braces are replaced with parenthesis